Enxine/ViziblesArduino/README.md

 ViziblesArduino client(wc, wc1);

 ```
-If you will not use network calls to local services on other things on your network you can go ahead and use only one WiFiClient oject, just use the same idetiefier in both parameters.
+If you will not use network calls to local services on other things on your network you can go ahead and use only one WiFiClient object, just use the same identifier in both parameters.
 In that case you must also consider to avoid the creation of a socket server, since you will probably not use it.
 Next thing we do is defining some callback functions we will use later on.
-So the library has a way to report us wen the device connects to the platform, when it disconnects, or when there is an error.
+So the library has a way to report us when the device connects to the platform, when it disconnects, or when there is an error.
 ```
 void errorCallback(void) {
 	Serial.println("Send to cloud failed");